 The heel is the largest bone in your foot and consists of hundreds of bones, muscles, and tendons.
 When you injure any portion of your heel, it can cause debilitating pain.
-At Diabetic Foot and Wound Center in Bakersfield, California, Ruben Nieto, DPM, and the team perform comprehensive diagnostics and treatments to effectively relieve chronic heel pain.
+At Diabetic Foot and Wound Center in Bakersfield, California and the team perform comprehensive diagnostics and treatments to effectively relieve chronic heel pain.
 If heel pain is stopping you from being active, call Diabetic Foot and Wound Center, or schedule an appointment online today.
 Same-day and next-day appointments are available, plus telehealth.

 Heel pain can develop in the muscles, tendons, and ligaments surrounding your heel or in the bone itself.
 It connects your foot to your calf and helps support your weight when you stand, walk, or run.